ktye/i/intro.md

 ```

 # command line arguments
-- `k a.k b.k c.k` executes all files in order, as if they were catenated and drops in the repl
+- `k a.k b.k c.k` executes all files in order, as if they were catenated and drops into the repl
 - `k a.k -e '+/x'` loads a.k, evaluates the expression and exits. *e* stands for both: *eval* and *end* (like in awk)
-- `k a.k -e'` prevents the repl
+- `k a.k -e` prevents the repl

 executing a file parses and executes everything in one go. it is not line oriented as opposed to other apl/k.
 If you want output from a line, print or debug: